openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 The tag `AtomFeatures` includes a list of `AtomFeature`s, each of which describes a feature used by the model.
 Each feature includes descriptive a `name` attribute and other attribute-specific properties.
 The following attributes are supported:

 - `"atomic_element"`, specifying also (in a comma-separated stringified list) the elements supported by the model, in the order in which they are one-hot encoded
-- `"atom_connectivity"`, specifying also the range of values this feature can take
+- `"atom_connectivity"`, referring to the number of unique bonds this atom is involved in (not considering bond order), specifying the range of values this feature can take.
 - `"atom_average_formal_charge"`
 - `"atom_in_ring_of_size"`, specifying also an integer `"ring_size"`, the size of a ring that an atom is either in or not in